hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::note Sync nodes for BFT

-If you're running a node with the consensus mechanism IBFT 2.0 or QBFT, your node must use either fast sync or full sync.
+If you're running a node on a [QBFT](../../../private-networks/how-to/configure/consensus/qbft.md) or [IBFT 2.0](../../../private-networks/how-to/configure/consensus/ibft.md) network, your node must use fast sync or full sync.

 :::